 \section{Discussion}

 Research on human oversight of AI has primarily focused on increasing its effectiveness \cite{sterz2024quest, green2022flaws, enqvist_human_2023, shneiderman_dangers_2016}.
 In this paper, we highlight the importance of complementing this focus with a security-related perspective on human oversight.
-This perspective is critical because various attack vectors can undermine human oversight effectiveness, a risk that will grow as human oversight becomes more widely implemented as part of the safety, security, and accountability architecture of AI operations.
-Drawing on cybersecurity research \cite{shafahi2018poison,conti2016survey}, we have introduced various attack vectors targeting human oversight, along with corresponding hardening strategies, to support the development of secure human oversight of AI.
+This perspective is critical because digital systems are increasingly pressured by cyber criminals and weaknesses in single components can compromise whole IT infrastructures, a risk that will also apply to human oversight as it becomes more widely implemented as part of the safety, security, and accountability architecture of AI operations.
+Drawing on cybersecurity research \cite{shafahi2018poison,conti2016survey}, we have introduced threat modeling for human oversight.
+We designed a DFD for the human oversight application, identified assets that need to be protected, and explored vulnerabilities of human oversight using STRIDE.
+Furthermore, we introduced a minimal set of mitigation strategies to secure human oversight.

 Understanding and designing the technical factors, selecting and training human oversight personnel, and shaping working conditions to foster effective human oversight remains an ongoing challenge for research, practice, and AI governance \cite{sterz2024quest, green2022flaws, LauxRuschemeier_2025}.
 Our analyses indicate that this challenge will intensify as human oversight becomes standard practice in high-risk AI use cases.
-Malicious actors targeting the attack surface of human oversight can compromise the AI system, the communication between humans and AI, or the oversight personnel themselves, aiming to undermine epistemic access, causal power, self-control, and fitting intentions as the core requirements for effective oversight \cite{sterz2024quest}.
-Consequently, such attacks may increase risks in AI operations by reducing the effectiveness of oversight, disabling oversight entirely, or manipulating oversight personnel’s intentions to exacerbate risks.
-The attack vector list we present is not exhaustive; future research should explore novel attack vectors specific to human oversight.
-A potential future scenario involves the deployment of malicious AI agents designed to deceive oversight \cite{meinke2024frontier,amodei2016concrete}.
-Once an AI system models the oversight mechanism, it may attempt to circumvent the restrictions imposed by human oversight, further expanding the attack surface and associated risks.
+By analyzing an abstracted application-level representation of human oversight using structured threat modeling, we unveiled vulnerabilities that can be exploited by malicious actors to attack key assets, including the requirements of effective human oversight \cite{sterz2024quest}.